Skip to main content

 Key Difference Analysis:

-• Syntax: Swift’s fallthrough does not require specifying a target.
-It simply “falls” into the execution block of the next case, and does not check the condition of the next case.
-This point is crucial and prone to bugs, so use it with caution.
+• Syntax: Swift’s fallthrough does not require specifying a target; it simply “falls into” the execution block of the next case, without checking the next case’s condition.
+This is very important and can be a source of bugs, so use it with caution.

 Labeled Statements